wp-oop/plugin-boilerplate/README.md

-# WP-OOP - Plugin
+# WP-OOP - Plugin Boilerplate
-A skeleton for starting WordPress plugins quickly.
+A boilerplate for starting WordPress plugins quickly.

 ## Details
 Use this project as a starter for your modular WordPress plugin!